bigsmalloverall/ArduinoTasker/README.md

 The task definition looks very similar to main Arduino loop.
 Constructor is like ```void setup()``` and  ```void update(...)``` is like ``` void loop()```.

-## TaskManager
+## SimpleTaskManager
 This library allows you to create many tasks templates that are loaded in to memory only when they are running (or needed).
-It achieves that with TaskManager, which is imitates **simple** operating system.
+It achieves that with SimpleTaskManager, which is imitates **simple** operating system.
 Manager fetches Tasks from user defined TasksPool, which is collection of templates for Tasks or accepts pointers to tasks. **Be careful wit that!
 See *examples/TaskEnding*)**.

 ``` C++
 // Pseudo code